Kometa-Team/Kometa/docs/config/myanimelist.md

 | `client_secret` | MyAnimeList Application Client Secret | :fontawesome-solid-circle-check:{ .green } |
 | `localhost_url` | MyAnimeList Authorization URL         |  :fontawesome-solid-circle-xmark:{ .red }  |

-All other attributes will be filled in by Plex Meta Manager.
+All other attributes will be filled in by Kometa.

-To connect to MyAnimeList.net you must create a MyAnimeList application and supply Plex Meta Manager the `client id` and `client secret` provided, please do the following:
+To connect to MyAnimeList.net you must create a MyAnimeList application and supply Kometa the `client id` and `client secret` provided, please do the following:

 1. [Click here to create a MyAnimeList API application.](https://myanimelist.net/apiconfig/create)
 2. Enter an `App Name` for the application.
-Ex. `Plex Meta Manager`
+Ex. `Kometa`
 3. Select `web` for `App Type`.
-4. Enter an `App Description` for the application Ex. `Plex Meta Manager manages metadata and collections`
+4. Enter an `App Description` for the application Ex. `Kometa manages metadata and collections`
 5. Enter `http://localhost/` for `App Redirect URL`.
-6. Enter `https://github.com/meisnate12/Plex-Meta-Manager` for `Homepage URL`.
+6. Enter `https://github.com/Kometa-Team/Kometa` for `Homepage URL`.
 7. Select `non-commercial` for `Commercial / Non-Commercial`.
 8. Enter any name under `Name / Company Name`.
 9. Select `hobbyist` for `Purpose of Use`.